Identifying Coordinated Accounts on Social Media through Hidden Influence and Group Behaviours

 \section{Related Work}

 The problem of disinformation and social media abuse has reduced trust in online platforms.
 Efforts to combat false and misleading information have been widely studied in many different contexts \cite{sharma2019combating} ranging from detection of false information from content features and the responses to it on social media, to understanding the diffusion patterns \cite{icwsmNetInference} and accounts involved in its spread \cite{ferrara2016rise}.
 Different from social bots and individual malicious accounts, a growing area of research is the detection of coordinated accounts (coordinated disinformation or influence campaigns), also called ``troll farms", orchestrated by group of human and/or bot accounts that are made to work jointly to promote disinformation or other narratives \cite{luceri2020detecting}.
 The main techniques to identify coordinated accounts are:

-The analysis and detection of suspicious accounts and their behaviours plays a pivotal role in tackling the problem at its source.
-In line with this approach, several different techniques have been examined in earlier works.
-For instance, \cite{icwsmNetInference} identify accounts that are \emph{influential} in the spread of false information by modeling the spread of true and false news on the network, and examine its characteristics.
-In \cite{ruchansky2017csi}, the authors propose a fake news detection model that assigns a suspiciousness score to accounts based on their participation in fake news cascades.
-The detection of malicious bot accounts that are automated or semi-automated have also been investigated based on content and social network features of the accounts \cite{ferrara2016detection,ferrara2016rise}.
-Different from bots and individual malicious accounts, a growing area of research is the detection of ``troll farms" or coordinated disinformation or influence campaigns, orchestrated by human operatives at information agencies \cite{luceri2020detecting}.